Wildfire Response Plan

 residents with horses or other large animals, please refer to the “Wildfire - Animal Evacuation”

-https://www.bvcsd.com/documents under the Emergency Preparedness tab.
+accessed at https://www.bvcsd.com/documents under the Emergency Preparedness tab.
 In

 addition, the BEAR VALLEY SPRINGS EQUINE EMERGENCY PLAN can be located at